turingschool/curriculum/tutorials/routes/router.markdown

 end
 ```

-There are still the normal RESTful routes for sessions, but I'll add the convenience routes `/login` and `/logout`.
+There are still the normal RESTful routes for sessions, but now there are the additional convenience routes `/login` and `/logout`.
 In addition, the `:as` parameter gives them a name to use with the helper.
-In my app I can now refer to `login_path` and `logout_path` in addition to `new_session_path`.
-When I run `rake routes`, it'd show these:
+In your app you can now refer to `login_path` and `logout_path` in addition to `new_session_path`.
+Run `rake routes` and it'd show these:

 ```bash
  login  /login(.:format)        {:controller=>"sessions", :action=>"new"}